San Luis Open (tennis)

-The San Luis Tennis Open also known as the San Luis Potosí Open is a professional tennis tournament played on outdoor red clay courts.
-The event is currently part of the ATP Challenger Tour and was part of the WTA Challenger Tour.
+The Banorte Tennis Open also known as the San Luis Tennis Open is a professional tennis tournament played on outdoor red clay courts.
+The event is currently part of the ATP Challenger Tour and is the second-longest running Challenger tournament, since 1980 (behind only Tampere Open in Finland).
+It was part of the WTA Challenger Tour in 2023 and in 2024.

 History

 The tournament was founded in 1955 as the San Luis Potosí Tennis Tournament.
 In 1959 it became known as the San Luis Potosí International.

 The event has been organized by the Club Deportivo Potosino in San Luis Potosí City, San Luis Potosí, Mexico, since inception.
 The women's edition started in 1959 until 2006, it has since been revived in 2023 and in 2024.

 Joaquín Loyo-Mayo holds the record for most men's singles titles wins at six.
 Leonardo Lavalle established the record for men's doubles titles, with four wins.
 He partnered with a different player each of this time.
 He hold along with Miguel Ángel Reyes-Varela the record of consecutive victories, three.
 Leonardo Lavalle, Dick Norman and Marcelo Arévalo were the only players to win both singles and doubles titles the same year.